James C. Strouse

 James C. Strouse is an American screenwriter and film director.
 He wrote and made his directorial debut with Grace Is Gone (2007), starring John Cusack.

 Career

 He wrote the film Lonesome Jim (2005), directed by Steve Buscemi.
 He wrote and made his directorial debut with Grace Is Gone (2007) starring John Cusack.
 Strouse won an Audience Award for most popular dramatic feature and the Waldo Salt Screenwriting Award at the 2007 Sundance Film Festival for the film.
 He next wrote and directed the film The Winning Season (2009), starring Sam Rockwell and Emma Roberts.
 Strouse is a native of Goshen, Indiana and was an MFA student at Columbia University for fiction writing.
 His film People Places Things was released in 2015.
 He wrote and directed The Incredible Jessica James (2017).

 He wrote and directed Love Again, an English-language remake of the 2016 German hit film SMS für Dich, starring Priyanka Chopra, Sam Heughan and Celine Dion.
-It is set to be released on May 12, 2023.
+It was released on May 5, 2023.